Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Discussions

-\item Our current analysis is asymptotic analysis.
-However, to build a bridge between the diffusion approximation and the algorithm, we need more precise analytical tools.
-Connecting our analysis to discrete algorithmic proofs such as \cite{jain2016streaming, shamir2015fast,li2016near} should be an important direction \citep{barbour2005introduction}.
+\item Our current results rely on the classical central limit theorem-type analysis by taking $\eta\rightarrow0^+$.
+Note the analysis of $\norm{u}_2=\norm{v}_2=1$ is an asymptotic result, and in experiment, when $\eta$ is small, $u$ and $v$ exactly stay on the sphere.
+But to get a more general result, connecting our analysis to discrete algorithmic proofs such as \cite{jain2016streaming, shamir2015fast,li2016near} should be an important direction \citep{barbour2005introduction}.
 One possible probability tool for addressing this issue is Stein's method \citep{ross2011fundamentals}.